ironkeyventureDAO/Mission/README.md

 Iron Key Venture Partners LLC is a member-managed LLC based in Wyoming.
 Our Investment Club votes on startups 1x per month, deploys capital 4x per year, at a $25k - $100k check size into Seed Stage startups building at the intersection of web3 & AGI.

-Iron Key Ventures LLC, a manager-managed LLC, owns 51%, subject to diliution, in the investment club.
+Iron Key Ventures LLC, a manager-managed LLC, owns 51%, subject to dilution, in the investment club.

 # Values and Ethos: